-No commitment for funding - Invitation to grant preparation does NOT constitute a formal commitment for funding.
+▲ No commitment for funding - Invitation to grant preparation does NOT constitute a formal commitment for funding.
 We will still need to make various legal checks before grant award: legal entity validation, financial capacity, exclusion check, etc.

 Grant preparation will involve a dialogue in order to fine-tune technical or financial aspects of the project and may require extra information from your side.
-It may also include adjustments to the proposal to address recommendations of the evaluation committee or other concerns.
-Compliance will be a pre-condition for signing the framework partnership.
+It may also other areas used for business purposes, concealing or refusing to disclose information or providing false information.